Nature at its best

 Next to Mount Stivo there’s #MountBaldo (2218m): one of its slopes overlooks Lake Garda, while the other faces the vineyards of the Adige Valley.
 In winter, its white-capped peaks will ensure fun for those who love snow.
 And the other seasons are not to be outdone: flowering meadows in spring, extraordinary view-points over Lake Garda in summer and colourful beech-woods in autumn.
 Already known by 1500 as Hortus Italiae, the Garden of Italy, the Baldo Park is characterized by rich biodiversity.
 For centuries it has been a popular destination for naturalists, chemists, pharmacists, experts in botany and geology.

-The area of #MountFinonchio, Folgaria and Passo Coe is another fascinating destination, particularly in winter, when the blanket of snow make the landscape almost surreal.
-Then there’s Millegrobbe, a magic and pristine place known as the “Canada of the Italian Alps”.
+The area of Folgaria, Passo Coe and Millegrobbe is another fascinating destination, particularly in winter, when the blanket of snow make the landscape almost surreal.

-Farther north, we selected other places of excellence: Paganella, with its stunning views on the Brenta Group, the Adige Valley and Lake Garda; the Dolomites of Pampeago-Obereggen, protected by UNESCO; Tonale Pass, where to breath the wilderness of nature.
+Farther north, we selected other places of excellence: Paganella, with its stunning views on the Brenta Group, the Adige Valley and Lake Garda; the Dolomites of Pampeago-Obereggen, protected by UNESCO; Resia Pass and Val d’Ultimo, where to breath the wilderness of nature.

 Last but not least, Trento, Rovereto, Bolzano and Merano, real Alpine pearls.
 And then the entire region is rich in culture and traditions: historical towns and villages, dreamy castles and magnificent palaces, WWI galleries and trenches (in particular, in the extraordinary Vallarsa), museums and art galleries, music and local festivals dedicated to food & wine – not to forget the famous Christmas markets.